llvm/circt/docs/RationaleSymbols.md

 interfaces and bind statements and `firrtl` non-local anchors, also share this space.
 Modules and instances of them are well suited to MLIR symbols.
 They are analogous in scoping and structure to functions and call instructions.
-The top-level `mlir.module` or `firrtl.circuit` operations define a symbol table, and all modules contained define symbols, with instances referring by symbol to their instantiated module.
+The top-level `builtin.module` or `firrtl.circuit` operations define a symbol table, and all modules contained define symbols, with instances referring by symbol to their instantiated module.